fossjoseph/RedHatToolsInstaller/README.md

 This tool was built and tested by the team of :

 * Shadd Gallegos of Red Hat
 * Thomas Murphy schonfeld.com
 * Rodrique Heron of Red Hat
+* Kevin Holmes of Red Hat
+* Chris Tjon of Red Hat

 **DISCLAIMER**
 ----------------------------------------------